-Our Christmas celebration this year will consist of Candlelight Service (maybe with Sister), an actual sit-down dinner together and all three of us taking a restful day off work, probably with popcorn and Netflix, maybe darts.
+Our Christmas celebration this year will consist of Candlelight Service (maybe with Sister), an actual sit-down dinner together and all three of us taking a restful day off work together, probably with popcorn and Netflix, maybe darts.

 The plan was in place.
 Sister and I left the house together to do the last minute shopping before Christmas.
-This is an event.
+This was an event.
 I’ve missed her.
 I see her every day, but she’s mostly been away for a few years.
 Discouraged, disappointed, heartbroken, confused; essentially shattered, she holds the pieces of herself so tightly she can hardly do anything else but work.
-People I love hurt me at some point and knocked me down at others.
-That’s how it’s been for her too.
+People we love often hurt us at some point and knocked us down at others.
+I get it.

-We move about in the world and live our lives together from behind our walls.
+Sister, Opal and I move about in the world and live our lives together from behind our walls.
 Occasionally, I can’t contain the spirit inside me.
 It escapes and preys upon any unwitting subject on my way.
 Sister and I both felt it coming.
-“Let me get that for you…” and the next thing you know I’d be engaged in conversation with a friendly, talkative complete stranger.
+“Let me get that door for you…” and the next thing you know I’m engaged in conversation with a friendly, talkative, complete stranger.
 Sister usually loathes it, but being so far from friends and other family too she understands – and suffers through my social gushing.

-Happy to be out, invigorated by the beautiful, unseasonably warm December weather, we were on our last stop for the day.
+Happy to be out, invigorated by the warm Texas December weather, we were on our last stop for the day.
 A seemingly familiar woman approached the door the same time we did.
 Feeling I actually knew her from somewhere, and even if I didn’t, I greeted her cheerily and sprang to get the door for her.
-“Good afternoon, Ma’am.”
+“Good afternoon.”

 As if she didn’t notice us before the lady straightened very slightly, and as I swung the door open and stepped aside, she looked me in the eye as if she saw into my soul, “Oh, thank you, Baby.
 Good afternoon” she replied warmly, then turned to watch where she walked.
 Something clicked – I didn’t know what.
 I didn’t care.
 I felt alive and fully connected to the world again.

-She adjusted her large purse and a tote to reach forward.
-The interior door opened inward so I awkwardly stepped around her to hold the door open for her.
+The lady adjusted her large purse and a hobo bag as she reached forward.
+The interior door opened into the vestibule so I awkwardly stepped around her to hold that door open for her too.
 I was probably overreaching, but I had to.
 She was one of those strong women, knowing her actual age was tricky, but the touches of grey in her hair and brows told me she was slightly older than I, but fit and sharp, if slightly preoccupied.